richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 - RECOMMENDATION: Conduct tests that cover interactions across multiple resources and services
 - QUESTION: What is the customer’s approach for integrated, end-to-end testing as the system scales to 2,000 users?

-#### Stress, Spike, and Soak Testing
+#### Stress Testing
-- RECOMMENDATION: Use Chaos Studio to inject faults and simulate extreme failure scenarios (stress, spike, and soak tests) to evaluate system resilience, degradation, and recovery
+- RECOMMENDATION: Use Chaos Studio to inject sustained, high‑load scenarios against all components (including cross‑subscription services) to identify breaking points and observe degradation/recovery
-- RECOMMENDATION: Perform stress tests to identify system breaking points under maximum load and evaluate degradation and recovery
+- QUESTION: What sustained load levels (e.g., concurrent sessions) should define our stress tests, and what failure/recovery criteria will we monitor?

+#### Spike Testing
-- RECOMMENDATION: Execute spike tests to assess system resilience during sudden traffic surges and monitor auto-scaling responses
+- RECOMMENDATION: Use Chaos Studio or Azure Load Testing to simulate sudden traffic surges and measure auto‑scaling response times and error rates across both primary and peered subscriptions
+- QUESTION: What spike patterns (magnitude and duration) should we test to validate resilience under burst traffic?

+#### Soak Testing
-- RECOMMENDATION: Conduct soak tests to monitor for issues such as resource exhaustion, memory leaks, or cumulative errors over extended periods
+- RECOMMENDATION: Run long‑duration tests at or near peak load (e.g., 2,000 users for several hours) to detect resource exhaustion, memory leaks, and cumulative errors across all subscriptions
-- QUESTION: Are there predefined performance thresholds that will trigger alerts or remedial actions during these tests?
+- QUESTION: How long should soak tests run, and what resource‑health metrics will signal the need for remediation?

 #### Performance Monitoring
 - RECOMMENDATION: Activate centralized logging and log analytics to capture performance metrics during stress tests